James Arthur: 2020–present: It'll All Make Sense in the End, guest appearances, and signing with other labels

 In July 2020, Arthur confirmed via Twitter that he had begun working on a fourth studio album "for the last couple of months", further revealing "I couldn't be more excited to share with you this new lane I'm playing around in, I think you'll be surprised in a good way.
 This is the album I've wanted to make for so long!"

 Arthur provided the vocals on Sigala's track "Lasting Lover", released on 4 September 2020.

 After his label Syco ceased operations, it was reported in a press release on 15 February 2021 that Arthur had signed with Columbia Records UK in a co-deal with Columbia Records Germany, the last of whom has worked with Arthur since Back from the Edge.
 The same press release reported that his fourth studio album is scheduled for release in 2021, and that the lead single for this album is scheduled for release in March of the same year.
 Arthur told Music Week that "[t]here was a definite genre or lane [he] wanted to do, which was mixing rock, guitar-based stuff with trap, hip-hop, and pop".
 It'll All Make Sense in the End reached number 3 in the UK Charts in 2021, while follow-up album Bitter Sweet Love became his 2nd number 1 album on the UK album charts.

 His sixth studio album, Pisces, was released on 25 April 2025.

 Personal life

-Arthur has four sisters and a brother.
-Neil and Shirley – his father and mother, respectively – hardly spoke with one another for 22 years, but they agreed to attend Arthur's audition together in a family reunion to support him.
-He announced the birth of his daughter in November 2022.
-Arthur is a vegan.
+Arthur began an on-and-off relationship with dancer Jessica Grist in 2012 after meeting on The X Factor.
+They split in 2021 but reconciled the next year.
+Grist gave birth to their daughter in November 2022.

 Arthur supports his local football team Middlesbrough F.C. as well as Rangers F.C.

+Arthur is a vegan.
 In September 2016, after opening up about his struggles with drugs, anxiety and depression, it was announced that he had become an ambassador for UK mental health charity SANE.